 Interlaken is a convenient location for exploring the greater Bernese Oberland region.
 It offers plenty of hotels, restaurants and shopping.
 You can drive here or take the train.
 However, if you’ll be spending most of your time in the Jungfrau region of the Bernese Oberland, there are more interesting places to stay like the following places.

 Grindelwald is the most developed resort area in the Jungfrau region and has the most options for lodging, dining and shopping.
 This is one of the few places where cars are permitted but parking is limited.
 A train connects you from Grindelwald to Jungfraujoch where you can spend the day high in the mountains.
 A cable car connects you to First, which has a whole bunch of really cool adventures.

 Murren is a small quaint car-free village in the mountains with terrific views of Eiger, Monch and Jungfrau mountains.
 You can get to Murren from a cable car in Lauterbrunnen or Stechelberg.
 We stayed here during our trip in June 2016 at a lovely B&B called Hotel Alpenblick.
 There are B&Bs to stay at or dine at in Murren, access to lots of hiking trails, and a cable car can take you from Murren to Schilthorn.

 Wengen is a car-free village in the mountains.
 To get there, you take a quick train ride from Lauterbrunnen.
-Wengen is similar to Murren but is more developed.
+Wengen is similar to Murren but busier and much more developed.

 Lauterbrunnen is the valley between Murren and Wengen.
 This is a convenient location for accessing the mountains on either side of the valley.
 The village is very quaint like Murren.